How to Tune compaction_throughput_mb_per_sec Safely

 if "Mode: NORMAL" not in out or not streaming_idle:

-print("[ABORT] Node not in NORMAL mode or active streaming detected")
+print("[ABORT] Node not NORMAL or active streaming detected")

 return False